 With the crisis in Flint, Michigan still fresh in our minds, the concern over water contamination strikes a chord of fear in the hearts of many.
-But for one small town in Colorado, the latest alarm will have you shaking your head.
+But for one small town in Colorado (where marijuana is legal), the latest alarm will have you shaking your head.
 Whether out of concern or laughter is up to you.

 In the small town of Hugo, population 720 people, an alarm has been raised.
 The whole issue began when a company testing employees for THC started getting alarming numbers of positive results.
 Although legal in Colorado, drug testing is a stark reality in many job fields.